Joanne Harris (MBACP) PG Dip.Integrative Counselling

 - Foundation Certificate in Integrative Counselling

-All of the above have been gained from the well respected Minster Centre, London, NW6.
+The above have been gained from the well respected Minster Centre, London, NW6.
+The Postgraduate Diploma Qualification is a substantial one taking four years to achieve.

 My clinical experience has been in primary care for the Low Cost Therapy Service attached to the Minster Centre and also in a central London private practice.
-Anxiety and depression, stress, relationship problems, self esteem, body image, relationships with parents/family, absent parents, abuse and relational trauma, intergenerational trauma, women's issues, mid-life, shame, and life transitions are some of the areas I have worked with both in my own life and with my clients.
+Anxiety and depression, suicidal ideation, stress, relationship problems, self esteem, body image, disordered eating (binging and bulimia), self-harm, relationships with parents/family, absent parents, abuse and relational trauma, intergenerational trauma, women's issues, mid-life, shame, and life transitions are some of the areas I have worked with both in my own life and with my clients.

 Areas of counselling I deal with